 2. Add chile and fry for 1 minute.

-3. Add shallots and sauté for 3 to 4 minutes.
+3. Add shallots and sauté for 2 minutes.
+Add bitter melon and saute for 3 minutes.
 Add bell peppers and garlic and continue to sauté for an additional 3 minutes.

 4. Pour oyster sauce over mixture and toss together.
 Sprinkle fish sauce and sugar over mixture and continue to sauté until sugar dissolves.
 Season with salt and pepper.